yashchitalia/yashchitalia.github.io/_pages/about.md

 Feel free to send an email to <code class="language-plaintext highlighter-rouge">Yash.Chitalia[at]childrens[dot]harvard[dot]edu</code> for any questions about my research.

+### Updates
+I have two openinings for highly motivated Ph.D. students for my research group, the HEAlhcare Robotics and Telesurgery (HEART) Laboratory, at the University of Louisville.
+This laboratory will explore, analyze, and apply medical robots to save lives.
+If playing with state-of-the-art 3D Printers, Micro-machining laser cutters, Raspberry Pi's and Jetsons is your type of thing, we're looking for you!
+Reach out to me about applying to my lab.

 ### News
 <b>[07/2021]</b> Two of my inventions: the [COAST Guidewire Robot](https://licensing.research.gatech.edu/technology/robotically-steerable-guidewire-improved-vascular-intervention) and [Robotic Pediatric Neuro-endoscope](https://licensing.research.gatech.edu/technology/steerable-and-flexible-robotic-endoscopic-tool-instrument-changing-system) are available for licensing. <br />